tran0422/tran0422/README.md

 - **SaaS & operational cleanup**
   - Mailchimp audience cleanup and cost reduction
   - Reducing admin overhead and technical debt
+- **OpenClaw setup**
+  - Safely deploy OpenClaw in Oracle Cloud
+  - Turn OpenClaw into practical workkflows that reduce repetitive work
+  - Ensure reliable, safe, and well taught agent

 ---

 ## How I Solve Problems (Programming & Automation)

-I solve infrastructure and operations issues by writing targeted code and automation, including:
+I solve infrastructure and operations issues by writing targeted code and automation, focusing on small, well-scoped solutions that are easy to understand, document and maintain.

 - **Google Apps Script** for workflows, notifications, and integrations
 - **JavaScript & Python** for tooling and automation
 - **API integrations** (Google Workspace, Mailchimp, etc.)

-I prefer small, well-scoped solutions that are easy to understand, document, and maintain.
+- **Agentic AI** (OpenClaw)

 ---